lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

     │ 2020-02-29 │ fake_telescope │ light  │ prose    │ 80x80        │ I+z      │         80 │
     ╘════════════╧════════════════╧════════╧══════════╧══════════════╧══════════╧════════════╛

-We have 80 images of the *prose* target together with some calibration file
+We have 80 images of the *prose* target together with some calibration files

 Reduction and Photometry
 ^^^^^^^^^^^^^^^^^^^^^^^^